 EU nature restoration law approved after massive backlash

-The EU Parliament approved the long-debated Nature Restoration Law on Tuesday (27 February) —despite last-minute lobbying efforts from the agricultural sector.
+The EU Parliament approved the long-debated Nature Restoration Law on Tuesday (27 February) — despite last-minute lobbying efforts from the agricultural sector.

 Hailed with loud applause by the 329 MEPs that approved the text, the final compromise approved is much weaker than the original EU Commission proposal first tabled in 2022.